imbaManHn/Bash-Script/README.md

 Bash-script for Certain operations will be added into this Repo.
-I will add my own automations over the years as much as i can remember :) and i hope this helps anyone who needs such simple scripts.
+I will add my own automations and i hope this helps anyone who needs such simple scripts.

 * Please check the comments in the scripts or the detailed info on top of each script.
 I have Also added few comments time to time due to suggestion of friends.